PennTURBO/turbo-ontology/medication_mapping_notes/medication_mapping_notes.md

 `Levorphanol` (CHEBI:6444) has not been assigned the analgesic role by ChEBI.
 It could be added to our curated supplemental list.
 That might be harder for `Morphine Liposomal`, which doesn't seem to be in RxNORM as (as a pharmacological substance?) much less ChEBI.
 Maybe running it through something like CLAMP's medication property  pipeline would map it to plain old morphine, at which point it would have a path to the analgesic role.

+## Mapping approaches
+- Solr vs *manipulated* DRON
+- NCBO BioPortal search API vs all BioPortal content
+- medex
+- CLAMP
+- Lucene (built into GraphDB) vs the ontologies producing the most RxNorm hits with the all-BioPortal technique
+- (External) Solr vs ontologies producing the most RxNorm hits...

+The CLAMP GUI can process roughly 1000 medication names per minute.
+An initial test shows it can propose an RxNorm term for ~ 55% of the medication names that are already mapped in EPIC.
+The classifications look good by eye but haven't been quantitatively assessed yet.
+(CLAM and EPIC are both heterogeneous in mapping to an active ingredient alone, or a medication with route, for and/or dosage.)